 Professor Carola Garcia de Vinuesa

-Professor Vinuesa is Professor of Immunology at the Australian National University and Head of the Pathogens and Immunity Department.
-Her research has led to the discovery of genes important for immune regulation and memory, and the identification of a novel pathway of post-transcriptional control of gene expression to prevent autoimmunity.
-Her group identified a critical role for follicular helper T (Tfh) cells in autoantibody-mediated autoimmune diseases.
+Professor Vinuesa is Professor of Immunology at the Australian National University and Director of the Centre for Personalised Immunology (CPI), an NHMRC Centre for Research Excellence.
+She also co-directs the China Australia Centre for Personalised Immunology based in Shanghai.
+Her research has led to the discovery of genes important for immune regulation and memory and the identification of a novel pathway of post-transcriptional control of gene expression to prevent autoimmunity.

 Professor Caroline McMillen